 Today, education faces the rising challenges of standardized testing, strained budgets, teacher retention, and global workforce competition.
 Businesses have to take a more targeted approach in their corporate social responsibility (CSR) programs and seek to impact areas that have a correlation with their own business goals.

-OPPL recognises education as one of the building blocks of our nation and consider it as a priority area for its CSR activities.
+OPPL recognises education as one of the building blocks of our nation and considers it as a priority area for its CSR activities.
 The aim is to nurture young minds and educate them, so that they contribute to the nation’s development.
-Realising the importance and relevance of education, a number of initiatives have been undertaken in this respect to benefit the communities the company is operating in, by helping to increase the literacy levels of these areas.
+Realising the importance and relevance of education, several initiatives have been undertaken in this respect to benefit the communities the company is operating in, by helping to increase the literacy levels of these areas.

 As an integral element of being a socially responsible organization, OPPL has instituted its CSR policy, wherein it sets across a certain percentage of its gross revenues for such purposes.
 The Company will undertake initiatives in the areas of: